matheuslameque/ecommerce-project/architecture/ARCHITECTURE.md

 - **High Availability**: Uses instances distributed across multiple availability zones (AZs).
 - **Scalability**: Auto Scaling to adapt to demand.
-- **Cost Optimization**: Use of Spot Instances, CloudFront, and Aurora Serverless to reduce expenses.
+- **Cost Optimization**: Use of EC2 Instances with Saving Plans, CloudFront, and Aurora Serverless to reduce expenses.
 - **Security**: Databases in private subnets and refined access control.

 ---